 Museum Rules and Manners

-- Food, drinks, and chewing gum are not allowed in the galleries.
+- Food, chewing gum, and drinks are not allowed in the galleries.

-- Be respectful of other visitors in the Museum by using a quiet voice when walking through the galleries.
+- Be respectful of other Museum visitors by using an inside voice when walking through the galleries.
+No yelling.